 The medical community is embracing the role social media plays in healthcare.
-From increasing access to creating a consistent image, hospitals and other providers are opening up new accounts daily.
+From increasing access to creating a consistent image, hospitals and other providers open up new accounts daily.
 There are many ways social media can help you reach more patients and improve care.

 Increasing Access Across Generations

 Many healthcare companies are moving away from traditional advertising techniques.
 Patients want quick access to information when they need it, from the best ways to reduce their risk of getting the flu to finding new providers.